 11. More comfort with movement - great for performances

-12. Prepares the artist to be comfortable with the unknowns that can happen in performances and presentations
+12. Prepares the artist to be comfortable with the unknowns that can happen in performances, presentations and interviews.

 13. Discovering what is authentic, body wisdom, (and perhaps unique for the individual) in the realms of story, movement, song and spoken word

 15. Often some amazing piece of art will emerge